Why I don’t worry about competition.

 Over time, I’ve learned that there’s enough success for everyone, particularly when you consider that we all have something individual to offer.
 When my friends have successes, I see a win for them as a win for me.
 We push each other up and celebrate each other’s achievements.

-Channelling all our energy in a positive direction has been beneficial for all of us 🙂 it makes every day life easier and our jobs in general so much more enjoyable.
+Channelling our energy in a positive direction has been beneficial for all of us and it has made every day life easier and our jobs in general so much more enjoyable.